 Field of research

-The Atmospheric Remote Sensing and Climate System (ARSCliSys) research group focuses on atmospheric remote sensing and climate change research, ranging from global satellite-based radio occultation to local outdoor WegenerNet laboratory observations, and from monitoring and analysis of climate, hydrology and carbon changes to the study of weather and climate extremes and carbon management solutions.
+The Atmospheric Remote Sensing and Climate System (ARSCliSys) research group focuses on atmospheric remote sensing and climate change research, ranging from global satellite-based climate change monitoring to local-scale WegenerNet open-air laboratory observations, and from exploring climate, hydrology, and carbon changes to the study of weather and climate extremes and solutions for the low-carbon transition.

-- Satellite occultation data for monitoring climate change on a global to regional scale
+- Benchmark data records for climate change monitoring at global to regional scale

-- Monitoring and analysis of hydrology and carbon change at regional to local level
+- Climate and hydrology change monitoring and analysis at regional to local scale

 Projects